Advocacy Director: Rachel Nader

 In addition to her role at Legal Aid, Rachel is a Trustee for the Trumbull County Bar Association and was appointed by the Trumbull County Commissioners to the Trumbull County Planning Commission Board.

-She also serves on the Trumbull County Mental Health and Recovery Board, and is the chair for the Trumbull County Bar Association Social Committee.
+She also serves on the Trumbull County Mental Health and Recovery Board as Administrative Program Chair, and is the co-chair for the Trumbull County Bar Association Memorial Committee.
 She is the recipient of the 2012 Trumbull County Children Services Award.

 Rachel currently resides in Cortland, Ohio with her husband and children.
-She enjoys spending time with her family, cooking and travelling.
+She enjoys spending time with her family, cooking and traveling.

 Rachel earned her juris doctorate from University of Akron School of Law, as well as an B.S. from Youngstown State University.